 1. Plan and structure your investments based on your financial goals

 This is the most underrated yet the most crucial step of making investments.
 You have to be very clear about your financial goals and liquidity requirements before parking your savings in any instrument.
 Essentially you should consider your income, age, expenses, liquidity requirements and future financial goals in the picture before investing in any instrument.
 Taking the help of an experienced investor or professional can help you in visualising how much you can lock-in and still not face any liquidity crunches.
 Once you have this cleared, you can be confident in your FD investment.

 2. Laddering your Fixed Deposits

 This is another smart way of growing your money without having to compromise on liquidity.
-Instead of choosing a longer tenor like 5 years, you can split your investment into two separate FDs of tenors 2 years and 3 years.
-This will enable you to actually make an investment and manage liquidity effectively.
-Laddering is an easy strategy which enables investors to open multiple FDs of different tenors instead of just one FD of a longer tenor.
+Instead of choosing a longer tenure like 5 years, you can split your investment into two separate FDs of tenure 2 years and 3 years.
+This will enable you to make an investment and manage liquidity effectively.
+Laddering is an easy strategy, which enables investors to open multiple FDs of different tenure instead of just one FD of a longer tenure.
 This serves in the following ways: